-Children - custody, access and child support
+Children – custody and access and child support

 Some of the most important problems to resolve after separation involve the arrangements for children – where they live (formerly called residence or custody) and when and where they see other people who are important in their lives (formerly known as contact or access).
 The court has power to make a child arrangements order which can decide these issues as well as others such as which school to attend or which country they should live in.